NativeScript/nativescript-cli/PublicAPI.md

 });
 ```

 * liveSyncExecuted - raised whenever CLI finishes a LiveSync operation for specific device.
 When `liveSync` method is called, the initial LiveSync operation will emit `liveSyncExecuted` for each specified device once it finishes the operation.
-After that the event will be emitted whenever a change is detected (in case file system watcher is staretd) and the LiveSync operation is executed for each device.
+After that the event will be emitted whenever a change is detected (in case file system watcher is started) and the LiveSync operation is executed for each device.
 The event is raised with the following data:
 ```TypeScript
 {
 	projectDir: string;